We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

-For over 30 years, our specialist medical negligence solicitors in Rhondda Cynon Taff and Bridgend have represented people like you in these kinds of difficult situations, so we can help give you the best chance of achieving the positive outcome you need.
+For over 30 years, our specialist lack of informed consent solicitors in Rhondda Cynon Taff and Bridgend have represented people like you in these kinds of difficult situations, so we can help give you the best chance of achieving the positive outcome you need.

 Why choose Devonalds for your lack of informed consent claim?

-With a track record of successfully advising and representing families throughout Rhondda Cynon Taff and Bridgend for more than three decades, we feel a strong connection to our local community.
+With a track record of successfully advising and representing families with lack of consent claims in South Wales for more than three decades, we feel a strong connection to our local community.
 Most of us were born and bred in the Rhondda Cynon Taff area, which is part of the reason we are so passionate about giving each of our clients the very best support.

 You may have never dealt with a lawyer before, but we want you to feel totally comfortable when getting in touch with us.
-Our team are people just like you and will be happy to answer your questions clearly and honestly, without unnecessary legal jargon.
+Our team are people just like you and will be happy to answer your questions on informed consent medical negligence clearly and honestly, without unnecessary legal jargon.

 Your claim will be handled by one of our trained legal experts from start to finish and they will be available by phone and email at all times.
 So if you have a question or need an update, you can always speak to someone who knows you and your situation.